nterhoeven/reper/paper/paper.md

 repeats, Arabidopsis 30 %, human 50 % and wheat 90 %.
 Identification of these elements is done by searching for typical structures and sequences in the genome assembly.
-However, the presence of repetetive elements is a challenge for assembly algorithms, which leads to an underrepresentation of repeats in the assembly.
+However, the presence of repetetive elements is a challenge for assembly algorithms, which leads to an underrepresentation of repeats in a genome assembly.
 Thus, the annotation of repeat regions based on an assembly is error prone.

 To adress this challenge, we present reper, a kmer based method to detect, classify and quantify repeats in NGS data without the need of a genome assembly.
-Our pipeline samples reads with high kmer coverage from the NGS dataset.
+Our pipeline samples reads with high kmer coverage (jellyfish) from the NGS dataset.
 This subset is then assembled using the transcriptome assembler Trinity.
 This ensures that all possible variants of a repetitive element are reported.
-The repeats are then clustered using cd-hit to create exemplar sequences of each repet in the genome.
+The repeats are then clustered using cd-hit to create exemplar sequences of each repeat in the genome.
 The exemplars are classified based on homolgy to known repeats.
-The reference database here can be chosen by the user.
+Since reper was developed with plant data, the default classification libraries are REdat for repeats and refseq for chloroplast and mitochondrial sequences.
+The reference database can be changed by the user to accomodate ones need.
+A configuration script for the popular, but proprietary database repbase is also provided.
 By using read mappings, the repeat content can then be quantified on class and cluster level.
 The resulting repeat landscapes can then be analyzed by using the supplementary R scripts provided with the pipeline.

 Currently reper is only able to work on paired end Illumina data.
 Support of long-read technologies such as PacBio and Nanopore is in developement.

+A similar approach is used by dnaPipeTE.
+However it is cumbersome to install since it relies on many dependencies including the RepeatMasker package and the proprietary repeat database repbase by giri.

+The reper source code is available on github under the MIT license.
+For easy installation and usage, a Docker container is also provided.
+Since reper is usually run in an HPC environment where users don't have root or Docker rights, there is also a singularity image available which can be used with normal user permissions.

 We are currently using reper to analyze the repeat content in multiple plant genome sequencing projects.

+# TODO

+- citations
+  + repeat percentages
+  + software used in reper
+    * jellyfish
+    * Trinity
+    * cd-hit
+    * refseq DB
+    * REdat DB
+    * bowtie
+    * samtools
+  + dnaPipeTE
+- workflow graphic?

+# joss template content
 - A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience
 - A clear statement of need that illustrates the purpose of the software